wyuenho/emacs-corfu-pixel-perfect/README.md

 For a long time, Emacs has had pixel-wise string alignment facilities in the form of display text properties and a very cumbersome function called `window-text-pixel-size`.
-What has been missing was, a performant way to measure text sizes in pixel due to `window-text-pixel-size` requiring Elisp programs to commandeer a window and create a temporary buffer for every measurement.
-This has changed with the introduction of a `buffer-text-pixel-size` C function in Emacs 29, and a new `string-pixel-width` Elisp function that uses it.
+What has been missing was, a performant way to measure text sizes in pixels due to `window-text-pixel-size`'s requirement for a window and a temporary buffer for every measurement.
+The situation has improved a bit with the introduction of a `buffer-text-pixel-size` C function in Emacs 29, and a new `string-pixel-width` Elisp function that uses it.

 In addition, Emacs 29 now offers a function called `string-glyph-split` that will respect text properties, faces and composed characters such as emojis, so